Last updated: June 20, 2026

 - Ask your child’s school counselor or social worker about food, clothing, transportation, and McKinney-Vento support if you lost housing.

-- Ask your clinic, hospital, or WIC office about diaper banks, formula support, and local family programs.
+- Ask a clinic, hospital, or WIC office about diaper banks, formula support, and local family programs.

-- Ask Community Action agencies about weatherization, work supports, transportation leads, and county-specific aid.
+- Ask Community Action about weatherization, local funds, work supports, and transportation leads.

 - Ask your landlord or utility company for a written payment plan while you apply for help.